IBM/tririga-api/markdowns/People.md

   ERROR: Multiple People exist with same username | Multiple People with same usernames are not allowed in TRIRIGA
   ERROR: People record does not exist | People intended to be retired does not exist with the triRecordIdSY passed in triExternalReferenceTX

+- **Other Considerations**

+  - Either of `spi:triPrimaryLocPathTX` or `spi:triPrimaryOrgRecordIDTX` is needed to populate the Primary Location on the People record
+  - Either of `spi:triPrimaryOrgPathTX` or `spi:triPrimaryLocRecordIDTX` is needed to populate the Primary Organization on the People record

 ## Outbound - Integration Object